PROGRAM & SERVICES

-Craft products are individually hand-made by PWD.
+Craft products are individually hand-made by PWDs.
 Each item is carefully crafted in at least 20 minutes.
 The crafts are sold at Beautiful Gate P.J. centre.
 (Price ranges from RM5.00- RM250.00)

-Additionally, we organise a charity sale in malls and bazaars on a monthly basis to raise funds for the centre’s programs and services, and thus seek your generous support.
+Additionally, we organise charity sales in malls and bazaars on a monthly basis to raise funds for the centre’s programs and services, and thus seek your generous support.

 Baking classes are held at the centre to allow PWD members to acquire basic baking skills (variety of cakes, breads & biscuits) to enhance their skills, discover their abilities, earn extra income, and raise funds for the centre.

-The Beautiful Gate Foundation has recently started investing in a coffee project to create future opportunities for employment and to help PWD’s gain niche skills in Entrepreneurship.
+The Beautiful Gate Foundation has recently started investing in a coffee project to create future opportunities for employment and to help PWDs gain experience in entrepreneurship.

 The program also supports the mission & social work of the Methodist Church in helping the villagers of the Northern Territory Missionary District of Northern Thailand to produce coffee beans.

 We are also partnering with entrepreneurs, academics & coffee professionals to offer consumers a more exceptional product whilst at the same time investing in a promotional & marketing platform to develop a business opportunity that can have more impact.